 Just about everyone thinks that Jews are and always have been strictly monotheistic.
 As it turns out, the matter is hotly debated and not all that simple.
-There are indeed passages in the Hebrew Bible that stress there is only one God, most importantly in some parts of Isaiah, especially the parts called “Second Isaiah” (chapters 40-55); they are called this because this part of the book was not written by “Isaiah of Jerusalem,” the prophet of the 8th c.
+There are indeed passages in the Hebrew Bible that stress there is only one God.
+Most importantly in some parts of Isaiah, especially the parts called “Second Isaiah” (chapters 40-55) they are called this because this part of the book was not written by “Isaiah of Jerusalem” the prophet of the 8th c.
 BCE, but by a later author with many of the same concerns and interests but living later, in the 6th c.
-BCE, after the Babylonians had wiped out Judea and taken its leaders and many of its people into exile (read ch.
-40, and you’ll see: the author is addressing a group of Judeans who are desperate to return to the homeland).
+BCE, (after the Babylonians had wiped out Judea and taken its leaders and many of its people into exile).
+Read ch.
+40, and you’ll see that the author is addressing a group of Judeans who are desperate to return to their homeland.

 It’s the thing that comes next that’s a bit odd, possibly unexpected, and certainly hard to explain.
 Wanna see what it is?
 If you’re a blog member, you can.
 If you’re not a blog member, why not join?

-…the next thing he says is that “To me” (that is, to YHWH, the only God), “To me every knee shall bow, every tongue shall swear” (Isa 45:23).
+…the next thing he says is that “To me” (that is, to YHWH, the only God), “To me, every knee shall bow, every tongue shall swear” (Isa 45:23).
 Why does that matter for early Christians?
-Because in the New Testament the apostle Paul says that because of Christ’s resurrection and exaltation to heaven, in the end it is at “the name of Jesus” that “every knee shall bow” and “every tongue confess” (Phil.
+Because in the New Testament the apostle Paul says that because of Christ’s resurrection and exaltation to heaven, in the end, it is at “the name of Jesus” that “every knee shall bow” and “every tongue confess” (Phil.
 2:6-11).
 Whoa.
 If it is only to Yahweh this will happen, the God of Israel, but Paul says it will happen to Jesus, uh, what does that mean?
 Welcome to Christology!
 We’ll get to that later.